HalemoGPA/HalemoGPA/README.md

   <br>
   👨‍🎓 I'm studying for a Bachelor's degree in Helwan University Mechanical Engineering Department.
   <br>
-  💻 I love Writing code, and I am currently working as a Bi Developer at a startup in Egypt named Taager 😊
+  💻 I love Writing code, and I am currently working as a Data Engineer at Datain! 😊
   <br>
   📚 I’m currently focusing on Data Engineering
   <br>